project-fika/Fika-Documentation/README.md

     ```
 9. Start `Aki.Launcher.exe` and click 'Settings'
 10. In the `URL` field, change it to reflect your VPN IP.
 Using the example in step 5 it would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/`)
+11. Start the game, and once your account is created set both `Force IP` and `Force Bind IP` to your personal VPN IP.

 ### Client using port forwarding